-When you visit the Uyuni URL, you will be redirected to the IdP for SSO where you will be requested to authenticate.
-Upon successful authentication, you will be redirected to the Uyuni Web UI, logged in as the authenticated user.
+When you visit the Uyuni URL, you are redirected to the IdP for SSO where you are requested to authenticate.
+Upon successful authentication, you are redirected to the Uyuni WebUI, logged in as the authenticated user.
 If you encounter problems with logging in using SSO, check the Uyuni logs for more information.